-The DABA will require persons carrying on digital asset business to obtain a licence before doing so, unless that person is subject to an exemption order issued by the Minister of Finance.
-At the time of writing, the Minister had not announced any proposed exemption orders.
+The DABA requires persons carrying on digital asset business to obtain a licence before doing so, unless that person is subject to an exemption order issued by the Minister of Finance.
+At the time of writing, the Minister had not issued or proposed any exemption orders.

-Two classes of licence will be available for applicants:
+Two classes of licence are available for applicants:

-- The Class M licence will be a restricted form of licence, with modified requirements and certain restrictions, and will be valid for a specified period, the duration of which will be determined by the BMA on a case-by-case basis.
-Following the expiry of this specified period, it is generally expected that the licensee will either have to apply for a Class F Licence (as described in further detail below) or cease carrying on business, although the BMA will have discretion to extend the specified period. - The Class F licence will be a full licence not subject to any specified period, although it may still be subject to restrictions the BMA may deem appropriate in any given case.
+- The Class M licence is a restricted form of "sandbox" licence, with modified requirements and certain restrictions, and valid for a specified period, the duration of which will be determined by the BMA on a case-by-case basis.
+Following the expiry of this specified period, it is generally expected that the licensee will either have to apply for a Class F Licence (as described in further detail below) or cease carrying on business, although the BMA will have discretion to extend the specified period. - The Class F licence is a full licence not subject to any specified period, although it may still be subject to restrictions the BMA may deem appropriate in any given case.

 The intention behind this tiered licensing regime is to allow start-ups engaging in digital asset business to do so in a properly supervised regulatory environment, and to engage in proof of concept and develop some sort of track record before obtaining a full licence.
-The restrictions to which a licensee will be subject will depend on the business model of the prospective licensee (and the risks associated with it), but will almost invariably include an obligation to disclose to prospective customers the fact that the licensee holds a Class M licence and certain limitations on the volume of business the licensee is permitted to conduct, along with other restrictions as the BMA may deem necessary or appropriate on a caseby-case basis.
+The restrictions to which a licensee will be subject will depend on the business model of the prospective licensee (and the risks associated with it), but will almost invariably include an obligation to disclose to prospective customers the fact that the licensee holds a Class M licence and certain limitations on the volume of business the licensee is permitted to conduct, along with other restrictions as the BMA may deem necessary or appropriate on a case-by-case basis.

 A prospective licensee may not necessarily receive the licence for which it applies: an applicant for a Class F licence may receive a Class M licence if the BMA decides that a Class M licence would be more appropriate in the circumstances.
-It is also anticipated that the licence will specify the category (or categories) of digital asset business in which the licensee is permitted to engage.
+A licence will further specify the category (or categories) of digital asset business in which the licensee is permitted to engage.

-Carrying on digital asset business without a licence will be a criminal offence punishable by a fine of up to US\$250,000, imprisonment for a term of up to five years, or both.
+Carrying on digital asset business without a licence is a criminal offence punishable by a fine of up to US\$250,000, imprisonment for a term of up to five years, or both.